 If you’re lucky you might see manta rays, sea horses, sea turtles and puffer fish (no such luck for us except for puffer fish.)
 It’s an ideal outing for families with older children or for people who haven’t done much snorkeling.
 There was also the chance to use a power snorkel with a water scooter to up the wow factor.

-What to do in Cabo – how about a camel safari?
+How about a camel safari?

 The camel safari is one of the most popular Cabo tours judging by the number of people getting on the shuttles.
 I thought it would be an interesting experience – and I looked forward to returning to the same area where we had gone mountain biking.